FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th September 2024.md

 housing units are there in the Metropolitan District.
 What is the average turnaround time to bring

-these back into use and the average cost per house.--- 5
+these back into use and the average cost per house.
+---
+5

 **23.Question submitted by Councillor U. Gavan**